pseuxide/pseuxide.github.io/_posts/2023-12-06-calling_assembly_from_cpp.md

 ## Introduction

-Since this is the first article of my blog, i start with relatively very simple subject.
+Since this is the first article of my blog, I start with relatively very simple subject.

-So in this post i'll be talking about how you can call functions defined in independent assembly file from C++.
+So in this post I'll be talking about how you can call functions defined in independent assembly file from C++.

 ## Target reader